dancheff/bash-scripts/README.md

 ***installation_scripts***

-A bunch of bash scripts to install various software and tools on Linux machines - currently written and tested only for CenTOS/RHEL systems.
+A bunch of bash scripts to install various software and tools on Linux machines - currently written and tested only for CenTOS/RHEL and Debian systems.

 ***server_management***